nf-core/dualrnaseq/docs/parameters.md

 Cutadapt can also remove low-quality read ends.
 By default, the 3’ end of each read is trimmed using a cutoff of 10.
 For more information on cutoff values, see [`quality trimming.`](https://cutadapt.readthedocs.io/en/stable/guide.html#quality-trimming)

 If you specify two comma-separated cutoffs, the first value represents the 5’ cutoff, and the second one the 3’ cutoff.

+#### `--cutadapt_params "--param_a 4 --param_b 5 -param_x"`

+Define set of additional cutadapt parameters you wish to use, except -m and -j which are already specified in the dualrnaseq pipeline.

 ### BBDuk